TheDolentCity/paladins-of-awoudan/src/content/docs/classes/paladin-of-the-white-ash.md

 - **Divine Protection:** You may place your holy symbol around anyone's neck to bestow the divine protection condition on them.
 As long as they are not attacked further, they will not die from wounds or disease.
 They do not receive any other bonuses or abilities from your holy symbol.
 - **Divine Speech:** You have learned some of the divine language.
 You can communicate with all humans, and understand limited words of animals and umbral creatures.
 - **Empowered Shield:** Requires the priest's instruction feature.
 When you create a divine shield, the target has resist 6 **HEA**, resist 6 **WIL**, and resist 2 **LUS**.
 Additionally, they gain **WIL** regeneration 1.
 - **Empowered Sigil:** Requires the scholar's study feature.
-When you create a divine sigil, every foe in the burst is dazed until the start of your next turn.
-- **Empowered Sigil (improved):** Requires the scholar's study feature.
 When you create a divine sigil, every foe in the burst must make a **MIN** check.
 If they fail, they are exposed until the start of their next turn.
 - **Holy Fervor:** When you make a holy attack regain 1 **WIL**.
 - **Holy Guardian:** Requires the cleric's training feature.
 You may use the divine defense ability when an ally is attacked and you are adjacent to the attacker.
 - **Natural Healer:** When you heal an ally, increase the total amount of healing by +2.